-No further Cardholder authentication attempts shall be possible once the maximal number of attempts has been reached, until a special action is performed by the Card Administrator or by a privileged user.
+No further Cardholder authentication attempts shall be possible once the maximal number of attempts has been reached, until a special action is performed by a privileged user.

 5.1.1.5 Logical Protection

 O.ERROR-COUNTERS

 The TOE must prevent the release of information through the analysis of responses to repetitive stimulations.
 This objective could also work through the detection of such attacks and the initiation of corrective actions to counter such attempts.